vuestorefront/vue-storefront/packages/core/docs/guide/authentication.md

 # What's authentication?
 Authentication is the operation of recognizing the user's identify.
 It allows us to associate incoming requests with an account or a person.
 To do that, provided credentials are compared with ones in the database.

-The whole logic related to this process can be handled with methods shared by `useUser` [composable](https://v3.vuejs.org/guide/composition-api-introduction.html#basics-of-composition-api).
+The whole logic related to this process can be handled with methods shared by `useUser` composable

 ## Registering a new user
 Creating a user can be done using `register` method.